Konitsa: History

 In 1924 Konitsa was a small town that consisted of a total of 800 dwellings, 200 of which were considered Albanian or Turkish.
 As a result of the population exchange agreement of 1923 between Greece and Turkey, roughly two-thirds of Konitsa's Muslims, were considered "Turks by origin" and left for Turkey in 1925.
 Another part moved to Albania.
 They were replaced with around 1,000 Greeks from Cappadocia.

+In early November 1940, during World War II, the town witnessed a first short-term occupation by units from Fascist Italy.
+The occupation units that entered Konitsa consisted of approximately 150 Muslim Albanians and 12 Italian soldiers, under the guidance of an Italian officer.
+They perpetrated lootings and broke into shops.
+In November 14, with the withdrawal of the Italians from the area, they proceeded to arrests and kidnappings of the local population.

 In the following Greek Civil War (1946–1949) the surrounding region became a major battleground, while in December 1947 communist guerrilla units unsuccessfully tried to capture the town.
 Almost all buildings inhabited by Muslim Albanians in Konitsa were destroyed during World War II warfare.
 The communists guerrillas had the opportunity to withdraw and regroup to the People's Republic of Albania and then launch repeated attacks against Konitsa, but were decisively defeated by the Greek army.
 During the 1950s the Muslim population numbered around 70 families and they further decreased over time to a few families due to conversions to Christianity or migration to their Muslim correligionists in Greek Thrace, in both cases for marriage.